One, Simple Tip for Capturing Patients’ Contact Info: Mobile and Email

 These days, it’s not so simple.
 Phone books are ancient relics, and more and more people every year opt to use their mobile phone number as their primary means of contact.
 In fact, as of Q4 2016, over half the nation’s adults had abandoned their landline.

-CLX is designed to automate your patient reorder communications.
+Having a reliable mobile number for your patients is essential as CLX is designed to automate your patient reorder communications.
 Here’s how you maximize the impact on your practice:

 Why Capturing Patient Contact Information is Crucial